-One medium-intensity field plot was available for this site.
-This plot, in conjunction with a review of the scientific literature and professional experience, was used to approximate the plant communities for this provisional ecological site.
-Information for the state-and-transition model was obtained from the same sources.
-All community phases are considered provisional based on these plots and the sources identified in this ecological site description.
+No field plots could be correlated to this site.
+Two medium intensity plots were obtained, but they were viewed with skepticism because they contained no soils data.
+This information was used in conjunction with a review of the scientific literature and professional experience to approximate the plant communities for this site.
+All community phases are considered provisional based on this information and the sources identified in this ecological site description.